chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 ### Key Generation and Hardware Security

-Everything starts at key generation—the foundational moment that determines whether a custody system can provide genuine security or merely security theater.
+Everything starts at key generation, the foundational moment that determines whether a custody system can provide genuine security or merely security theater.
 In institutional settings, best practice demands **Hardware Security Modules (HSMs)** or attested secure enclaves, typically targeting **FIPS 140-2/-3 Level 3 or higher** certification or equivalent security standards.

-These hardware requirements aren't arbitrary bureaucracy—they provide the cryptographic foundation that makes all subsequent security measures meaningful.
+These hardware requirements aren't arbitrary bureaucracy but rather provide the cryptographic foundation that makes all subsequent security measures meaningful.
 HSMs generate truly random entropy, protect keys from extraction even by privileged users, and provide measured boot capabilities that prove the system hasn't been tampered with.

 Enterprise key ceremonies implement **split knowledge** and **dual control** protocols, ensuring no single person can act alone during critical operations.
 These ceremonies are typically witnessed by multiple parties, recorded for audit purposes, and conducted according to pre-approved procedures that have been reviewed by security teams and auditors.